mauricioabreu/codekata/chop/README.md

 And so on, until we find the position of our value.

 This is how a `simple` binary search works.
 I don't know efficient this solution is.
 Next approaches will focus on different strategies.

+## 2nd approach

+I know a bit of Elixir programming language.
+This approach uses the functional paradigm.
+The ideia is to use a lot of the Elixir/functional programming features.
+I could have done it using the `cond` statement (similar to `if/else`) but I did not feel I would add something new to the problem resolution so I decided to use the `guard` clauses (`when`).

+## 3rd approach

+Back to golang, the third apporach uses recursion.
+It works by having all the logic in a single function, calling it `recursively` (the function calling itself) until it finds the value and return.